 With this method, you can take out a term loan in the amount of your total debt, which you use to pay off your current lenders.
 You can sometimes get a longer term for lower monthly repayments or a lower interest rate with a debt consolidation loan.
 You can then focus on paying down the loan only.

 For people with a smaller amount of debt who can manage to pay it off quickly, a balance transfer credit card might be a good option.
-With this method, you can move balances from multiple credit cards onto one single new card with a 0% or low introductory annual percentage rate (APR) that typically lasts anywhere between 3 and 12 months, or sometimes longer.
+With this method, you can move balances from multiple credit cards onto one single new card with a low introductory annual percentage rate (APR) that typically lasts anywhere between 6 to 10 months, or sometimes longer.

 Balance transfer credit cards aren’t just limited to credit card debt – you can use one to pay off nearly any type of debt, including personal loans, car loans and more.

 There are lots of other options for consolidating your debt, which we explore in more detail below.

 Six ways to consolidate your debt